rmkubik/rmk-gatsby/src/posts/drafts/eslint-internal-state.md

 ## ESLint Rules Can Affect Multiple Nodes

-By listing multiple selector and visitor functions inside of a rule you can enable your rule to interact with more than one type of node.
+ESLint rules can contain multiple selectors and visitor functions.
+This enables your rule to to interact with more than one type of node.

 This rule builds on the previous rule and also reports any `Literal` nodes that have a value of `'badValue'`.